kessler-frost/air_cargo/README.md

 ## Synopsis

-This project includes skeletons for the classes and functions needed to solve deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.
+This project includes the classes and functions needed to solve deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.
 With progression search algorithms, optimal plans for each problem will be computed.
 In this problem there is no simple distance heuristic to aid the agent.
 Instead, I have implemented domain-independent heuristics.
 ![Progression air cargo search](images/Progression.PNG)